isomerpages/csc-inn/_playbook/2a-story-of-bricklayers.md

 The third bricklayer left the reporter with insights about his work in the construction industry, and so the reporter left with much satisfaction to work on his story.

-**STEP 2: BREAKOUT DISCUSSIONS**
+## STEP 2: BREAKOUT DISCUSSIONS

-Move participants into breakout groups to discuss their expectations of the program or class rules.
-This is to encourage them to begin the program positively with an end in mind (The 7 habits of highly effective people, Stephen Covey).
+Move participants into breakout groups to discuss their expectations of the programme or class rules.
+This is to encourage them to begin the programme positively with an end in mind (The 7 habits of highly effective people, Stephen Covey).

 Suggested conversation starters:
-   * What are your expectations of the program?
+   * What are your expectations of the programme?
    * What do you hope to achieve from this workshop?
    * How can we ensure a conducive environment for learning?

-**STEP 3: PLENARY**
+## STEP 3: PLENARY

 Gather the participants back in and select 2-3 of them to share their expectations or co-created class rules.
 Due to time constraints, not everyone will get to share.

-**STEP 4: VISUAL REMINDER**
+## STEP 4: VISUAL REMINDER

 Copy and paste the participants' expectations and co-created rules onto a slide, then present it as a visual reminder during breaks.